ch1c0t/wrapjsx/readme.md

-`wrapjsx` provides a way to use React without JSX.
+`wrapjsx` provides a way to use React with functions instead of JSX.
 To install:

 ```
 npm install wrapjsx